Dateless Number Plates

-The prefix formats have proven to be the most popular as they are readily accesible and affordable.
-There have been some great combinations at low prices and the trend continues despite the new style formats having been introduced.
+Prefix plates have proven to be the most popular since the early 1990'S as they were readily accesible and affordable.
+There have been some great combinations at low prices and the trend continues despite new style private number plates having been introduced in 2001.

-New Style number plates were introduced in 2001 and their popularity is increasing slowly.
+New Style plates were introduced in 2001 and their popularity is increasing.
 The new style formats can provide some interesting combinations and members of the public don't yet fully realise what is on offer with these formats.
-There have been some recent high value sales of the new style registrations and these have been name related with RU55 ELS reaching around £75,000 at auction.
+There have been recent high value sales of the new style registrations and these have been name related with RU55 ELS reaching around £75,000 at auction.

 In order to establish the real value of your private number plate you need to consult with an established and trusted company.